Pekka Buttler, 03/2024

 History

 Max Ponder and John Best fled Germany to the US when the Nazi party rose to power.
-In 1938 the duo started importing and distributing photographic gear, initially sellin out of the trunk of a car.
+In 1938 the duo started importing and distributing photographic gear, initially selling out of the trunk of a car.

 After WWII Ponder & Best imported both established West German brands (including Rollei and Voigtländer) as well as rising Japanese brands (specifically Olympus, Mamiya and Petri).
 After the 1964 loss of some of the existing distribution rights Ponder & Best decided to start buying optics and camera equipment in bulk and selling them under their own brand.
 The name Vivitar was chosen for this line of equipment.